 Project description by the Architects

-In its position the Nobel Center creates a new south-facing public garden and together with the National Museum establishes a cultural forum.
+In its position, the Nobel Center creates a new south-facing public garden and establishes a cultural forum together with the National Museum.

 The building’s shape subtly accentuates the tripartite division of base, middle and top.
-Beyond form and figure, the façade takes up an important role through its lightness and transparency as it makes the life of the building part of the city and as such supports its public and civic nature.
+Beyond form and figure, the façade takes up an essential role through its lightness and transparency as it makes the life of the building part of the city and, as such, supports its public and civic nature.
 Like a dress, the façade – made of thin vertical bronze fins placed in varied densities – envelopes the building.
-Depending on the time of the day and the activities taking place within, the building acquires a sense of dynamic openness as well as a calm solidity.
+Depending on the time of the day and the activities taking place within, the building acquires a sense of dynamic openness and a calm solidity.
 The choice of materials for the building not only reflects the dignified noblesse of the inner city area but establishes, in a metaphorical sense, the new Nobel Center as a shining beacon of light in Stockholm, akin to the role of the Nobel Prize.